pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - For each Query node the planner returns a PlannedStmt node.
   - So now we're transitioning from parse nodes to plan nodes.
+    - There is an "abstract superclass" Plan node.
+      - These are things you might recognize from EXPLAIN:
+      - Examples are Join, Sort, CteScan, etc.
+    - OTOH a lot of node types are shared between parsing & planning:
+      - RangeTblEntry
+      - TargetEntry
+      - Expression bits
+  - There is about one line in my patch here to copy my new struct from the parse tree to the plan tree.
+    - You could do more transformation at this stage if you like.
+  - The include files are nicely separated:
+    - nodes/primnodes.h - "primitive nodes", often shared by different phases
+    - nodes/parsenodes.h
+    - nodes/plannodes.h
+    - nodes/execnodes.h
+  - But you surely have to do something here to move your stuff over.

+- The real work of this phase is to find the best way to implement your plan.
-- For each base relation the planner will generate several "Paths" then choose the best one: maybe a full-table scan, maybe an index scan, maybe a bitmap index scan.
+- For each table in your query the planner will generate several "Paths" then choose the best one: maybe a full-table scan, maybe an index scan, maybe a bitmap index scan.
 - Also for each pair of joined relations the planner will generate Paths to implement the join.
-  - One relation is the the outer and the other the inner.
+  - One relation is the outer and the other the inner.
   - It will consider a nested loop join, a hash join, etc.
 - So all these paths get an estimated cost, and the planner chooses the best one.
 - I haven't done much here.